What is the main source of law authorising this entity form?

 What is the title of the body of owners / shareholders / members, and what are the main tasks / responsibilities / powers of that body?

-The owner of the company has the rights to amend the Charter, decide the organizational structure, approve contracts above a specified value, decide to increase charter capital, decide on the company’s restructuring, dissolution, and petition for bankruptcy, and other rights under the Charter.
+The owner of the company has the rights to amend the Charter, decide the organisational structure, approve contracts above a specified value, decide to increase charter capital, decide on the company's restructuring, dissolution, and petition for bankruptcy, and other rights under the Charter.
+The owner performs its rights via the President or the Members’ Council, subject to the chosen organizational structure.

 What are the majority and quorum requirements for decisions by the shareholders?
 Can they be varied or changed?